NicholasMy/DarkRealms/README.md

 To send another player to spawn, run `/spawn [player]`.
 This requires the `spawn_others` permission.

 The console and command blocks can also send players to spawn.

+### /setspawn
+This command allows a player, ideally a server operator, to set the spawn location for the Dark Realm.
+It will save the executor's current location including world, pitch, and yaw to the configuration file.
+When new players join, or when current players run `/spawn`, they will be teleported to this location.

+Upon respawning from a death, in Vanilla Minecraft, the player will spawn at their bed or spawn anchor.
+Either or both of these can be disabled by taking away the permissions `spawn_at_bed` and/or `spawn_at_anchor` respectively.
+If both of those are disabled, the player is guaranteed to respawn at the manually set spawn location instead of their bed or spawn anchor.

+When a player joins for the first time, they will be teleported to this spawn location.